 UML - Modeling Types

 It is very important to distinguish between the UML model.
-Different diagrams are used for different type of UML modeling.
-There are three important type of UML modelings:
+Different diagrams are used for different types of UML modeling.
+There are three important types of UML modeling.

 Structural modeling captures the static features of a system.
-They consist of the followings:
+They consist of the following −